punchagan/cinspect/README.md

 2. You pass-in the include dirs that the project you are indexing needs, to compile.

-The indexes are currently saved at `~/.index.json`.
-Once you have created the indexes, you can use the `getsource` or `getfile` functions exposed by `cinspect`, to inspect your objects.
+The indexes are currently saved at `~/.cinspect/index-<version>.json`.
 The version of the source code being indexed is by default assumed to be the same as the version of the Python being run.
 Use the `--version` flag to change this, if required.

 ### IPython monkey-patch startup script.